liviomanzi11/emotion-driven-markets-Manzinali-Livio/README.md

    **Note:** If `company_stock_data.csv` is missing, the pipeline will automatically download from Yahoo Finance with 2-decimal rounding as a fallback.
 However, for perfect reproducibility (required), use the provided file.

-   ## 5.3 File Placement
+   ## 5.4 File Placement

-   After downloading from Google Drive, your structure must be:
+   After downloading from Google Drive, your data structure must be:

    ```
    emotion-driven-markets/